mikey75/etrex-uploader/README-StravaEmulator.md

 ## Troubleshooting

 - If tests fail with file-not-found or port-in-use errors, ensure you have a clean checkout and no other test runs are active.
-- The emulator will print startup/shutdown logs to the test output.
+- The emulator will print classic springboot logs to the test output.

 ---